arambazamba/ms-600/readme.md

   - Azure Paid / Sponsored Subscription
   - [Azure Trial Subscription](https://azure.microsoft.com/en-us/free/)

-> Note: Please do not use a production tenant or subscription for training.
+> Note: Please do not use a production tenant or subscriptions for training.
 You might not have all the required permissions and do not want to interupt production ressources when applying configuration changes.

 ## Exam